xieyuheng/inner/persons/jean-yves-girard/linear-logic--its-syntax-and-semantics.md

 Since we are using postfix notations as syntax, the space of terms itself is a monoid.

+- Elements in the monoid is typed by linear Logic propositions, we may need to introduce an _error element_, to make product between monoid elements totel, otherwise we will be using category (instead of monoid) to model the space of terms.

 The language by which we record the steps of inferences is algebric, i.e. the language by which we do proof is algebric.